BackEndByAlex/salaryscope-api/prisma/README.md

 ## seed.js

-This script fills the database with real-world salary data from four CSV files (~68,000 rows total).
+This script fills the database with real-world salary data from five CSV files (~136,000 rows total).

 Here's what it does, step by step:

-1. Reads all four CSV files from the `data/` folder
+1. Reads all five CSV files from the `data/` folder
-2. Collects all unique countries, categories, jobs, and companies and inserts them first (these are the lookup tables that salary records reference)
+2. Collects all unique countries, categories, jobs, companies, and cities and inserts them first (these are the lookup tables that salary records reference)
-3. Maps each CSV row to a salary record and links it to the right job, company, and countries using the IDs from step 2
+3. Maps each CSV row to a salary record and links it to the right job, company, countries, and city using the IDs from step 2
 4. Inserts all salary records in batches of 500 to avoid overloading the database

 The script uses `skipDuplicates`, so it's safe to run more than once.
 Rows that already exist are skipped, not duplicated.